Code-Institute-Submissions/Khalanar-adventure-picker_DecResub/README.md

 - **run.py** No errors ![run](/assets/images/run-pep8.png)

 ### Input Validation and Error-Checking
-- Player input is capitalised and checked against the capitalised next available events list
+- *Player input* is capitalised and checked against the capitalised *next available events* list
-- If the player's input does not match any of the options, it is prompted to try again
+- If the *Player input* does not match any of the available events, user is prompted to try again

 ### Known Issues
-- There is an issue when sometimes the emulated CLI will not clear between events.
+- There is an issue where sometimes the emulated CLI will not clear between events.
 It seems to happen at random and is not an issue in the Linux CLI

 ## Releases